-Warming leads to an increase of evaporation from soils.
-This negative soil moisture anomaly leads to a positive surface temperature anomaly through the reduction in latent heat flux (Senerivatne et al., 2010).
+Warming leads to an increase in evaporation from soils.
+This negative soil moisture anomaly leads to a positive surface temperature anomaly through the reduction in latent heat flux (Seneviratne et al., 2010).
 The result is a positive feedback.
-Next to this physical feedback a chemically forced feedback exists.
-Under rising atmospheric CO2 concentrations, plants open their stomata (plant stomata; see glossary) less widely (Farquhar et al., 1980; Woodward, 1987) (see Section 4.3).
+In addition to this physical feedback, there is chemically forced feedback.
+Under rising atmospheric CO2 concentrations, plants open their stomata (plant stomata; see glossary) less widely (Farquhar et al., 1980; Woodward, 1987) (see Sect.
+4.3).
 This leads to a reduction in evapotranspiration over land, a decrease in latent heat flux, and respective warming.
-This overall positive feedback gets somewhat reduced by a secondary negative feedback: CO2 fertilisation (see Section 4.3) will lead to an increase in carbon assimilation and a respective increase in LAI (leaf area index, area covered by leaf canopy in relation to ground area) and a slight increase in surface albedo (Willeit et al., 2014).
-An uncertainty associated with this feedback is the original underlying surface albedo (if this would be high, then the feedback could even become reversed).
+This overall positive feedback is somewhat reduced by a secondary negative feedback: CO2 fertilization (see Sect.
+4.3) will lead to an increase in carbon assimilation and a respective increase in LAI (leaf area index - area covered by leaf canopy in relation to ground area) and a slight increase in surface albedo (Willeit et al., 2014).
+An uncertainty associated with this feedback is the original underlying surface albedo (if this were high, then the feedback could even become reversed).